 When I am not using my Osprey backpack, I use my favourite minimalist backpack, Wanaka Adapt Backpack.
 I switch between the two packs depending on the type of trip.

-Organizers for all your essentials
+2. Organizers for all your essentials

 When it comes to travelling, I like to keep my clothing organized in packing cubes, toiletries in one compartment and technology in another compartment.
 Organizers are essential to any minimalist traveller!

 A hanging toiletry bag is essential for every type of traveller, especially if you are a backpacker.
-It keeps all the contents together, and you can hook it somewhere in the bathroom if there isn’t a whole lot of counter space.
+It keeps all the contents together, and you can hang it in the bathroom if there isn’t a whole lot of counter space.
 Since changing to the hanging toiletry bag many moons ago, I haven’t used anything else.
 And I will never leave home without it!

 If you travel with many gadgets that require charging, then you know how annoying it is to keep all your cables together.
-The cable case is big enough to hold a wireless mouse, and it has separate mesh compartments and elastic loops for wires and cables.
+The cable organizer case is big enough to hold a wireless mouse, and it has separate mesh compartments and elastic loops for wires and cables.

-Power & technology
+3. Power & technology

 For someone who is travelling, having the proper equipment is essential.
 And if you are an entrepreneur working on the road and living the digital nomad life, you will know what I am talking about!

 A battery power bank is excellent for charging smartphones and other smaller electronic equipment.
 Typically, battery banks are quite heavy.
-But this is only 1.3 lb and is small in size (almost the same size as an iPhone).
+But this is only 1.3 lb and is small (almost the same size as an iPhone).
 It has eleven days of power, where you can charge your iPhone seven times or Android phone up to six times.
 And it can charge up to three devices at the same time, and it comes with charging cables and a carry pouch.